Community-Based Research on Health Habits in Children and Families

-Exploring Relationships between Mental and Physical Health
+Exploring Relationships between Mental and Physical Health in Children and Youth

 The Healthy Families Lab at DePaul University searches for new and innovative ways to support youth and their families in improving their mental and physical health.
 We hope to increase children’s time spent in physical activity and reduce sedentary time.
 We are dedicated to helping children and families remove their barriers to healthy lifestyles.
 As a research lab, we are trying to be creative in reducing barriers to physical activity while making it fun and enjoyable.